CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Edit Task : `edit`

 You can update any part of a task using edit command.
-The formats of DATE and TIME are the same as add command <br>
+The formats of DATE and TIME are the same as add command.<br>

     Format: Edit INDEX [NEW_TITLE] c/[NEW_CONTENT] start/[NEW_TIME] [NEW_DATE] end/[NEW_TIME] [NEW_DATE] #[NEW_TAGS]

-> Edit the task at the specified INDEX.
-The index refers to the index number shown in the last task listing.
-Existing values will be updated to the input values.
-When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-You can remove all the task's tags by typing t/ without specifying any tags after it.
+> Edit the task at the specified INDEX<br>
+> The index refers to the index number shown in the last task listing<br>
+> Existing values will be updated to the input values<br>
+> When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative<br>
+> You can remove all the task's tags by typing t/ without specifying any tags after it

     Examples:
     edit 1  d/22/03